hammurabi-dev/hammurabiX/joss/paper.md

 from assuming simple regular fields structure to more complicated fields with turbulence, enhancing the need for an accurate state-of-the-art simulation package for Galactic emission.

-To extract information on the Galactic magnetic fields from observations,
+To extract information on the Galactic magnetic fields,
-@Boulanger:2018 proposed rigorous Bayesian analysis machinery for parametric as well as non-parametric Galactic magnetic field inference.
+@Boulanger:2018 proposed a Bayesian method for parametric and non-parametric Galactic magnetic field inference.
 As Bayesian inference is computationally expensive, it has to rest on a high-performance simulation package.
 To meet these requirements, the hammurabi code has been upgraded to ``hammurabi X``, with a complete package redesign including modern coding